JoeUgly/Ringfingers_Roster/README.md

 Doesn't work on arena fights.

 This program assumes the entire nameplate animation (the nameplate message fading in and out multiple times) is present in the video.

-For performance reasons this program does not check every frame.
-In fact, it checks only one frame per ~1.1 seconds of video.
 If any part of the nameplate animation is missing from the video, then this program might not capture that player's name.

 <br/><br/>